|We Need Your Support!

 Jump$tart Sponsors FBLA's Personal Finance Competition

-You are invited to our next Vermont Jump$tart meeting on Friday, August 8, at 2:30-4:30 p.m. at the Vermont Bankers Association, City Center, Montpelier.
+You are invited to our next Vermont Jump$tart meeting on Friday, October 10, at 2:30-4:30 p.m.
+Location to be announced.

 Save the date for the 9th Annual Common $ense Conference, sponsored by the Vermont Jump$tart Coalition for Personal Financial Literacy.
 This year's conference will take place on November 12 at the Capitol Plaza Hotel & Conference Center, Montpelier.